Skip to main content

 Is creatine more or less useful in summer?

 More useful, if anything.
 Creatine increases intracellular water retention, which marginally improves hydration status under heat stress.
-The older concern that creatine caused cramping or heat illness has not held up in the literature — Lopez and colleagues (2009, Journal of Athletic Training) reviewed the evidence and found no increased risk.
+The older concern that creatine caused cramping or heat illness has not held up in the literature — Lopez 2009, a systematic review with meta-analyses in Journal of Athletic Training, found no increased risk.

 Can I just train at night and skip the heat?